Services and programs for parents and children

 Child Car Seat Program

-NEW - During the recent legislative session, Minnesota's state law on child passenger safety was modified.
+Minnesota's state law on child passenger safety was modified and went into effect August 1, 2024.
 Children are now required by law to be rear-facing until at least two years old.
 If a child can be placed in more than one category, then the child must be placed in the more protective category, which is rear-facing).
-This law goes into effect on August 1, 2024.

 Parents often have questions about the proper use and installation of car seats.
 Children or pregnant individuals may qualify for a free car seat if they have Blue Plus or UCare through state health insurance.
 Parents often question whether their new or unused car seat is installed properly.